Making the Greenway Accessible to ALL

 Timeline and Construction Partners

 Urban Tilth will also work with Vallier and Associates and MAC5 to secure construction estimates and design documents.
-Currently, our timeline is to begin construction in 2023.
+Our current plan is to initiate construction in 2024.

 Draft Schematic Garden Design